ProgPower USA

-ProgPower USA is a music festival held annually in the United States since 2001.
-Its upcoming edition, ProgPower USA XXIV is scheduled to take place on September 3–6, 2025.
+ProgPower USA is a music festival held annually in the United States that primarily focuses on progressive metal and power metal.
+It was founded in 2001.
+Its upcoming edition, ProgPower USA XXVI is scheduled to take place on September 9-11, 2027.
 The festival's band selection process focuses on quality over quantity.
 In addition to the emphasis on the power and progressive metal genres, the festival has branched out into other genres with the inclusion of the "oddball" slot that does not fit the normal motif.
 ProgPower USA gives bands that have never performed in the States a chance to perform in the country.
 The festival has been described as a cultural experience for fans with autograph signing sessions, guest appearances, reunions, and meet-and-greets.
 The festival has hosted over 70 bands' USA debuts including Blind Guardian, Gamma Ray, Nightwish, and Stratovarius.

 History

 ProgPower USA began in 2001.
 The very first festival was February 23–24, 2001, in Lansing, Illinois, just outside Chicago, at J.J.
 Kelley's.
-The subsequent events have been held in Atlanta, Georgia, at Center Stage Atlanta (formerly Earthlink Live).
+The subsequent events have been held in Atlanta, Georgia, at the Center Stage Theater (formerly Earthlink Live).

-Festival founder and promoter, Glenn Harveston's notion of ProgPower USA began over dinner among friends after attending the Powermad festival in Baltimore, Maryland.
+Festival founder and retired promoter, Glenn Harveston's notion of ProgPower USA began over dinner among friends after attending the Powermad festival in Baltimore, Maryland.
 As the festival progressed, the roster scope diversified with the intent of reaching a larger fan base.
 The brand's international success is based upon an unofficial partnership with ProgPower Europe.
 The festival overcame early hardship from an attendance perspective due to the tragic events of September 11 at ProgPower II and flourished with multiple sell-outs over the next 13 years.

+ProgPower XXI was notorious for being delayed twice by the COVID-19 pandemic and being the first edition to be held in June.

-In the program for ProgPower XIX (as well as repeated posts on social media), Glenn announced ProgPower XXV (in 2025) will be his final year of the festival.
+In the program for ProgPower XIX (as well as repeated posts on social media), Glenn announced ProgPower XXV (held in 2026) would be his final year of the festival.

-ProgPower XXI is notorious for being delayed twice by the COVID-19 pandemic and being the first edition to be held in June.
+Starting with ProgPower XXVI in 2027, the festival will be promoted by Milton Mendonça.